-Ozcan’s team hopes to bring the platform into the field through clinical trials to help validate its use and facilitate implementation of the technology worldwide.
-Nielsen and Ozcan plan to implement it at clinical sites in countries such as Mozambique, Malawi and Brazil.
+Ozcan’s team hopes to bring the platform into the field through clinical trials to help validate its use and facilitate the implementation of the technology worldwide.
+Nielsen and Ozcan plan to implement it at clinical sites in countries such as Mozambique, Malawi, and Brazil.

 In addition, the same crowd-sourcing and gaming-based micro-analysis and medical diagnosis platform could be further scaled up for a variety of other biomedical and environmental applications in which microscopic images need to be examined by experts, the researchers said.